Skip to content

 Webhooks without Connect

-Connect isn't required for communicating with the webhooks service—because the server is also written with Connect handlers, you can make the same calls using curl with JSON.
+Connect isn't required for communicating with the webhooks service—because the BSR is also written with Connect handlers, you can make the same calls using curl with JSON.

 Prepare to receive webhooks

-A listener service must exist at the callback URL that is compatible with the Event RPC signature in the public bufbuild proto docs.
+A listener service must exist at the callback URL that's compatible with the Event RPC signature in the public bufbuild Protobuf docs.
 Here are the possible payloads, and the expected response.

 Manage subscriptions with the Buf CLI